Bochdalek hernia: Prognosis

 Bochdalek hernia can be a life-threatening condition.
 Approximately 85.3% of newborns born with a Bochdalek hernia are immediately high risk.
 Infants born with a Bochdalek hernia have a "high mortality rate due to respiratory insufficiency".
 Between 25 and 60% of infants with a Bochdalek hernia die.
 The lungs, diaphragm, and digestive system are all forming at the same time, so when a Bochdalek hernia permits the abdominal organs to invade the chest cavity rather than remain under the diaphragm in the correct position, it puts the infant in critical condition.
 These "foreign bodies" in the chest cavity compress the lungs, impairing their proper development and causing pulmonary hypoplasia.
 Since the lungs of infants suffering from a Bochdalek hernia have fewer alveoli than normal lungs, Bochdalek hernias are life-threatening conditions due to respiratory distress.
-Like the lungs, the intestines may also have trouble developing correctly.
-If the intestines are trapped within the thoracic cavity, then the lungs and intestines may not be receiving the amount of blood they need to stay healthy and function properly.

 More individualized prognosis for infants depends on several factors, including where the infant is born, the amount of herniation into the thoracic cavity, whether the liver is in the thorax as well, and other malformations including heart defects.